-There is a growing emphasis on professional credentials in energy efficient building operation.
+There is a growing emphasis on professional credentials in energy efficient building operations.
 As an industry leader, BOC Certification is now aligned with an international standard for organizations that certify personnel (ISO 17024).
 When you pass the BOC Certification Exam, you earn the BOC Certification and can use the professional designation Certified Building Operator (CBO).

 Successful graduates of our training program earn Training Certificates of Completion (TCOC).
 Graduates who elect to take the Certification Exam and pass earn the BOC Certification and become a Certified Building Operator (CBO).

 Anyone who has completed BOC Level I training or an equivalent program is eligible to sit for the Certification Exam.
 The Certified Building Operator (CBO) designation is essential for anyone who works in facility maintenance and operations, including: